-■ Fiscal 2023 Initiatives
+■ Fiscal 2024 Initiatives

-In fiscal 2023 and beyond we have been engaging in business continuity management to increase our resilience to unforeseen contingences that have the potential to disrupt business, including large-scale natural disasters, pandemics and cyberattacks.
+Starting from fiscal 2023, we have been focusing on enhancing resilience to unforeseen contingences that have the potential to disrupt business, including large-scale natural disasters, pandemics, and cyberattacks.
+We will continue to deepen these BCM activities.
+Overseas, we will also work to improve the effectiveness of BCM, taking into account local circumstances and risks.